 About Us

-Founded in 1969 by a dedicated group of local parents, West Chester Cooperative Nursery School (WCCNS) remains rooted in its cooperative spirit.
-Our parent-run tradition fosters a strong sense of community while benefiting from the expertise of two exceptional, experienced preschool teachers.
+Founded in 1969 by a dedicated group of local parents, West Chester Preschool (formerly West Chester Cooperative Nursery School - WCCNS) remains rooted in its cooperative spirit.
+Our parent-run tradition fosters a strong sense of community while benefiting from the expertise of three exceptional, experienced preschool teachers.
 These educators thoughtfully design and implement engaging lesson plans, ensuring a rich learning environment for every child.

 Our Amazing Teachers